TIRony/eCommerce_Website--MERN-/README.md

 <h3>Introduction:</h3>

-It is a single-page e-commerce web application.
-The goal of this project is to build an eCommerce website that takes minimal loading time.
+It's a Full-stack e-Commerce web application.
+The goal of this project is to build an eCommerce website that is fast, easy to update, and mobile responsive.
+And I'm trying to make it a single-page application for better use.

 The website is live here: "https://hawk-tech.netlify.app/"